In this post, I help you to explore the reason as to why your air rifle is inaccurate and how you can fix it.

 - An airgun pellet will leave the gun at typically slower velocities than a firearm.
 When you feel the pellet has been shot you need to continue to hold still, it may only be a fraction of a second but if you’re moving the airgun whilst the pellet is just leaving the barrel, of course, your aiming will be off.
 With a firearm literally as you feel the initial response the projectile has left the barrel so it doesn’t matter so much.

 - Hold the Air Rifle firmly but don’t strangle it.
 Give it some room to be flexible and don’t use a firm surface to rest your leading arm.
-When the rifle recoils, both backwards and forwards, don’t work against it – let it do its thing without you trying to restrict its movement.
+When the rifle recoils, both backward and forward, don’t work against it – let it do its thing without you trying to restrict its movement.

 - If you have a tendency to shake then take a couple of deep breaths and on your third one hold it, compose yourself and squeeze the trigger gently.